9 free things to do in Milan for budget travelers

 Discover cheap things to do in Milan, from strolling along canals to seeing Napoleon’s glittering crown and scepter.

 The home of luxury fashion brands like Prada and Versace, Milan has a reputation for being one of the more expensive European cities to visit.
-Luckily, there are plenty of free things to do in Milan allowing you to visit this stylish city without breaking the bank.
+Luckily, there are plenty of free things to do in Milan, allowing you to visit this stylish city without breaking the bank.

 Explore Milan on a budget by admiring the exterior of the Duomo’s intricate Gothic design.

 No trip to Milan is complete without a visit to the famous Duomo di Milano, the incredible cathedral that took 600 years to build.
 Its grand facade is a masterpiece of Gothic design, with delicate carvings and 130 soaring pinnacles reaching towards the sky.
-Although there’s a fee entering the cathedral, the pale pink and white marble exterior is free to photograph.
+Although there’s a fee for entering the cathedral, the pale pink and white marble exterior is free to photograph.

 How to best experience it